Printing Terms

 Shade

-the color depth and hue in comparison to papers that are the same color; also used to describe the color achieved by adding dye to pulp slurry.
+The color depth and hue in comparison to papers that are the same color; also used to describe the color achieved by adding dye to pulp slurry.
 There is a wide shade variety in white papers, as well as in colored papers.

 Sheet-fed Press

-a press that prints single sheets of paper, rather than a continuous roll or web of paper.
+A press that prints single sheets of paper, rather than a continuous roll or web of paper.
 A sheet-fed press prints more slowly than a web press, and is typically used for shorter runs.
-See also offset, web paper, web press
+See also offset, web paper, web press.

 Sheffield

-a test used to measure the smoothness of paper by measuring the rate of air flow over the surface of the sheet.
+A test used to measure the smoothness of paper by measuring the rate of air flow over the surface of the sheet.
 The lower the number, the smoother the sheet.
-See also smooth finish, smoothness
+See also smooth finish, smoothness.

 Show-through